PC-Admin/perthserverplus.com/content/post/a-free-website/index.md

 ---

 **Disclaimer #1:** before we start, it's important to note that creating a static website is not entirely free.
-In this post, we will assume that you have already rented a domain name, which can cost anywhere from a few dollars to hundreds of dollars per year.
-In our case, we rented the perthserverplus.com domain from [www.namesilo.com](https://www.namesilo.com/) for a yearly fee of ~$16 AUD.
+In this post, I will assume that you have already purchased a domain name, which can cost anywhere from a few dollars to hundreds of dollars per year.
+In our case, I've purchased the perthserverplus.com domain from [www.namesilo.com](https://www.namesilo.com/) for a yearly fee of ~$16 AUD.

 **Disclaimer #2:** this guide assumes you're already familiar with Git and HTML/Markdown/CSS development.